fessyfoo/plex-inhibit/README.md

 ## Overview

-Plex Inhibit monitors network traffic on Plex's default port (32400) and uses `systemd-inhibit` to prevent the system from going into idle/sleep mode when active Plex streams are detected.
-This ensures that your Plex Media Server remains available and active while users are streaming content.
+Plex Inhibit monitors network traffic (simplisticly)  on Plex's default port (32400) and uses `systemd-inhibit` to prevent the system from going into idle/sleep mode when activity is detected.

 Yes most people just keep servers on all the time so this will have a limited audience.

 ## Features

-- Monitors Plex network traffic on port 32400
+- Monitors Plex network traffic on port 32400 using netstat
-- Automatically prevents system sleep when active streams are detected
+- Prevents system sleep when activit is detected
-- Releases system sleep prevention when no active streams are present
+- Releases system sleep prevention when activity stops.
 - Runs as a systemd service
-- Includes logging for monitoring and debugging
-- Ensures only one instance runs using file locking

 ## Installation